Node Profiles

 Application logging is also node-local.
 It changes how much execution context the node records and how those logs are formatted and retained under .cometbft/xian/logs.

 xian-intentkit posture is also node-local.
-The profile only stores the operator-facing enable flag, selected Xian network slot, and local published ports.
+The profile stores it under services.intentkit: enable flag, selected Xian network slot, and local published ports.
 The stack adapter generates the actual xian-intentkit env file from those profile fields plus the resolved RPC endpoint and chain ID of the node.